jaltmayerpizzorno/JustUnit/README.md

 g++ --std=c++11 ... -o tests mytestclass.cxx JustUnit.cxx
 ```

-`JustUnit.cxx` provides a `main()` that runs through all test methods of all test classes it can see (I use constructors creatively to compensate for the lack of reflection).
+`JustUnit.cxx` currently only provides a `main()` that invokes `JustUnit::TestClass::runAll()`, to run all test methods in all test classes.
+(I use constructors creatively to compensate for the lack of reflection).

 That last parameter in the assertions is passed to a stream, so you can easily customize the assertion failure message, adding those details about the test you will wish you had once you see a failure.
 See `JustUnit.hxx` for details.